“Should I Sue My Dad?”

 9. Ignored Daughter says:

 More information-me and my dad have had kind of a shakey relationship.
-I moved out for college in 2010 and have lived with him off and on since.
+I moved out for college five years ago and have lived with him off and on since.
 I can call him to say hi and he wont answer or if he does he mentions his fiancee or the kids.
 Ive moved into my new apartment and he hasnt been by once.
 I have momentos, books, and clothing at his house.
 He currently lives with his fiancee and her family and has shut down the heat to the house.
 I have also tried reaching out to his fiancee and nothing gets returned.
 I felt like she flaunted wedding plans to my face and I havent been involved in any of the plans.
 My two half brothers from my biological father found out two weeks before I did that he was getting married and it took him a month to get me an invitation to the wedding after he told me.
 He cancels plans with me or says he’s busy with her and the kids.
 He will hang up the phone on me if she calls.

 1. Can you clarify the relationship your half brothers have with him?
 Maybe they could be a go between?